ninjaprawn/dttool/README.md

 Usage: dtool <operation> [modifiers] <file_name>

 Operations (modifiers are prefixed by --):
-	-view	Outputs the DeviceTree file in a readable format --hex	Force outputs all values as hex values
+	-view	Present the DeviceTree file in a readable format --hex	Force outputs all values as hex values --list-children	Only view a list of children of a node --no-children	Only view the properties of a node --path=<path>	Only view a specific node of the device tree

 	-fix-sizes	Fixes the property size fields that have their upper bit set